A Danny Phantom FanFiction by Cordria

 I am a ghost, Danny said with a little more conviction, but not quite able to hide the tremor in his voice.
 But not really.
 He held up his hand and studied the human skin, feeling his heart beat in his chest, reveling in the stale air that whispered in his lungs.
 Im human too.
 He let his hand drop into his lap as the credits began to roll.

-What be thee? he rasped in a poor imitation of the shadowy creature.
+? he rasped in a poor imitation of the shadowy creature.
 In the front of the theater, the patrons rose and made their way to the aisles and out the doors in the back.
 I dont know, he mussed to himself.

 Falling in step with an older lady that was leaning heavily on her cane, Danny bit his tongue for a moment, thinking.
 There was a ghost in there, he informed her as he held open the door so she could pass.
 He wasnt sure why he said it, but it was too late to take back now.